THE AQUATIC TRAVEL CHALLENGE

 Monday, May 04 2020

 Exercising in water is different than exercising on land.
 The horizontal drag forces you encounter due to water’s viscosity increases resistance for enhanced toning, endurance and overall results that help people move better and live better.
 Traveling exercises will be more intense in the water’s viscosity than exercising in place.
 H2O Move showcases the power of travel by applying the Travel Challenge to 18 different exercises.
 Have access to a pool?
-Try PoolFit for FREE for one month
+Try a 7-day trial.

 The Travel Challenge